Ouxsoft/LivingMarkup/docs/quick-start.md

-Quick  start
+# Quick  start
 Get an instance of LivingMarkup up and running in less than 5 minutes.

-LivingMarkup is a powerful and flexible rick text .
+LivingMarkup is a powerful and flexible way to build dynamic web pages.
 This quick start covers how to use on a web server.

 Step 1: Install the LivingMarkup Package